LeviMichalski/WebsiteContentRetriever/README.md

 to matching URLs.

 ### YAML Config
-The templates configuration file can be found at /app/templates.yaml.
-The internal format of template.yaml file follows [YAML](http://yaml.org/refcard.html) and is implemented using the [PyYAML library](https://pyyaml.org).
-Only basic features of YAML are used, for example:
+The default templates configuration file can be found in the root folder of the project in the file _templates.yaml_.
+The internal format of _template.yaml_ file follows [YAML](http://yaml.org/refcard.html).
+The expected structure of the _templates.yaml_ file is a list of templates.
+For example:

-templates.yaml
+_templates.yaml_
 ```
     - name: Press Release
       search: